laszlocph/website/I-get-it-Laszlo-but-how-do-I-get-started.md

 [Changing their working environment](http://www.elidedbranches.com/2016/04/you-can-bring-horse-to-water.html) though yields better results faster, sometimes instantly.
 And the best news is that you have control over it.

-Tooling is a key part of a developer's daily experience.
-It's not hard to see that people do what is easier for them.
-You can fight the tide but why would you if at the same time you can **make the right thing easy** and have people naturally opt for the desired behavior.
+Tooling is a key part of developers daily experience.
+It’s not hard to see that people do what is easier for them and as much you can fight the tide, why would you?
+The same time you can **make the right thing easy** and have people naturally opt for the desired behavior.

 It doesn't require to have a fully staffed platform team or toolsmith team - although it certainly helps, you can get started by having one of your engineer work a full day on the most annoying problem they face.
-Picking a problem or a person shouldn't be so hard, just follow the inside jokes or find the person yelling the loudest and you quickly find good candidates.
+Picking a problem and a person shouldn’t be so hard, just follow the inside jokes and find the person yelling the loudest and you quickly find good candidates.

 A lot of damage can be done in one day, and if you timebox the effort, you can be sure of finding a pragmatic solution to your most annoying problem.
 The only thing left is celebrating the small scripts and promote sharing.